heathermiller/dist-prog-book/chapter/2/futures.md

 ```

-In scala, futures have a onSuccess method which acts as a callback to when the future is complete.
+In Scala, futures have a onSuccess method which acts as a callback to when the future is complete.
 This callback itself can be used to sequentially chain futures together.
 But this results in bulkier code.
 Fortunately, Scala api comes with combinators which allow for easier combination of results from futures.
 Examples of combinators are map, flatmap, filter, withFilter.

 # Handling Errors

+If world would have run without errors we would rejoice in unison, but it is not the case in programming world as well.
+When you run a program you either receive an expected output or an error.
+Error can be defined as wrong output or an exception.
 In a synchronous programming model, the most logical way of handling errors is a try...catch block.

 ```javascript